 When I ponder work and what it means I think about many things.
 I think about the essence of man’s existence, the purpose of man’s life, and what is abhorrent, repulsive, and noble.
 I think of the satisfaction of being mentally and physically tired at the end of a work day.
 I consider the satisfaction of looking in the mirror and saying to myself: “I did the best I could.
 My work is done, for today.”
 I consider the guilt I feel when I know I could have done better.
 Most of all, when I think of work, I think of values.

-When I was growing up, I was taught ancient wisdom by my family and mentors and how it to my life.
-Immature, and morally and spiritually disillusioned by my 6 years of scientific graduate study and my grasp of the rational world, I discarded the wisdom of the past and pursued the methods of science, and frankly hedonism in some instances.
+When I was growing up, I was taught ancient wisdom by my family and mentors and how to apply it to my life.
+Immature, and morally and spiritually disillusioned by my 6 years of scientific graduate study and my grasp of the rational world, at times I discarded the wisdom of the past and pursued the methods of science, and frankly hedonism in some instances.
 Erroneously coming to view a spiritual and moral existence and rational scientific thought as mutually exclusive, my life became somewhat of a meaningless abstraction.
 By my embrace of unimpeded rationalization, life started to lose form because the way I saw it either everything in life mattered or nothing at all did.
 For a while, nothing did.

 I forgot to some extent the inherent wisdom, beauty, and rejuvenating power of what I would now call core human virtues and values like loyalty, respect, service, self-restraint, courage, discipline, compassion, bravery, and honesty among others.
 Without these there is nothing- no meaning, no joy, no goodness, only self - destruction.
 Many others in the post-Darwinian Age have probably experienced similar self-destructive urges.
 After a long struggle, I decided my life did mean something, all of it, and that my work did as well.